OpenPrinting/ps-printer-app/README.md

   of such options via the web interface is planned for a later version.

-- Only auto-detected USB printers work, if selecting a discovered nework printer you can set it up and configure its default settings bug jobs do not get printed.
-So select USB printers for now.
-This seems to be a problem of PAPPL

 - This Printer Application and its snapping is derived from the hp-printer-app, which uses the "avahi-observe" Snap interface to access DNS-SD.
 This does not work for registering printers.
 In this